Chevrolet Silverado: Third-generation Silverado / fourth-generation Sierra (GMT K2XX; 2014)

 On December 13, 2012, the fully-redesigned 2014 Chevrolet Silverado and GMC Sierra were both introduced in Detroit, Michigan, later making their public debut at the North American International Auto Show.
-GM has now dropped the GMT900 platform, becoming "K2XX."
-This generation of the Silverado/Sierra 1500 has three all-new gasoline engine options: a 4.3 L EcoTec3 V6, a 5.3 L EcoTec3 V8, and a 6.2 L EcoTec3 V8, all featuring cylinder deactivation and aluminum blocks, while dropping the 4.8 L V8 from the last generation.
-Chevrolet's MyLink touch-screen multimedia interface system became available on most models.
-It included A2DP stereo streaming technologies, Bluetooth hands-free telephone, USB hookups, and an input for an Apple iPod or iPhone.
+With this generation, GM dropped the GMT900 platform, and replaced it with the K2XX platform.
+This generation of the Silverado/Sierra 1500 has three new gasoline engine options: a 4.3 L EcoTec3 V6, a 5.3 L EcoTec3 V8, and a 6.2 L EcoTec3 V8, all featuring cylinder deactivation and aluminum blocks, while dropping the 4.8 L V8 from the last generation.
+Chevrolet's MyLink multimedia touchscreen interface system became available on most models.
+It included A2DP stereo streaming technologies, Bluetooth hands-free telephone, USB hookups, and an input for an iPod or iPhone.
 A Bose premium audio system, as well as a Bose surround sound audio system, was available on most models.
 OnStar became standard on all models.
 A Crew Cab model with the 6.5' bed became available for the first time on 1500-series trucks.

 Underneath, the Silverado rides on a fully boxed high-strength steel frame with hydroforming technology; truck cab's frame is built with high strength steel as well.
 The third-generation Silverado uses aluminum on the hood, for the engine block, and for the control arms in order to save mass.
 The truck's bed is made of roll-formed steel instead of stamped steel used by other manufacturers in order to save weight and gain strength.
 The third-generation Silverado introduced the all-new upmarket top-of-the-line "High Country" trim level which includes saddle brown leather interior, which is Chevrolet's very first entry into the luxury truck market since the 1955–1959 Task-Force 3100 "Cameo Carrier."
 A fully-squared front fascia takes retro-modern styling cues from the GMT400 and 1981–1987 Square-Body trucks, and on Z71 models, a Z71 badge was added to the bottom right place of the grille.
 The first production Silverado was built on April 29, 2013.
 The Silverado 1500 went on sale in May 2013 as a 2014 model, with the Silverado HD being available in early 2014 for the 2015 model year.
 On January 10, 2014, a recall was issued for 370,000 Silverado and Sierra pickups over a fire risk.